Individual Entrepreneur's (EI) Pension Plan

 This number includes contributory quarters, similar quarters (military, sickness or maternity, disability, unemployment) and the child insurance duration increase.

-The notion of contribution quarters does not depend on the actual duration of the activity, but on the amount of the contribution paid.
+The concept of contributory quarters does not depend on the actual duration of the activity, but on the amount of the contribution paid.

 In case of low or loss-making income, it is possible to pay a minimum basic pension contribution to acquire 3 quarters.